Epicfox7/CSCI_1105_IntroToProgramming_Coursework/FinalProject/README.md

 ![image](https://github.com/JLopez-dev/CSCI_1105_IntroToProgramming_Coursework/blob/master/code%20runner.png)

-Then you are going to type the abbreviation of each currency in order to convert into another currency.
+Then you are going to run the program and type the abbreviation of each currency in order to convert into another currency.

 ![image](https://github.com/JLopez-dev/CSCI_1105_IntroToProgramming_Coursework/blob/master/Currency%20converter.png)